|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 The tricolor of gold, black, and red have a long standing history within the German states, but they had also become associated with Austria, which became problematic with German nationalists one Prussia and Austria went to war in the mid 19th century.
 As a new German empire emerged from this conflict the black white Prussian flag and the red white Brandenburg flag were combined into an imperial flag tricolor by the North German Confederation in 1867.
 Even though this new flag was not officially recognized until 1892, the tricolor had come to represent the Empire in most German minds and was widely used on all sorts of patriotic items.
 While many nations placed there national colors on patriotic postcards during World War One, they appeared so often on German cards that they are considered a specific theme referred to as black, white and reds.
 These colors were presented as flags, decorative borders, and were even used as a verbal rallying cry on German propaganda cards to represent nationalistic urges.

 Michel (Der Deutsche Michel) appears in many political cartoons as a pipe smoking nightcap (Zipfelmütze) topped character that dresses in German national colors when not wearing a nightgown.
 His origins date back earlier than most national personifications such as Germania, but he only began to appear in pictorial form during the revolutionary period of the 1840’s.
 While he originally represented a victim of authoritarian repression, the figure of Michel slowly evolved alongside nationalistic feelings to represent the aspirations of the German people.
 By World War One he had come to represent the typical German and was often substituted for soldiers on postcards.
 Michel can be characterized as a good natured simple man who is best not stirred, for those who wake this sleeping giant from his quiet lifestyle will feel his wrath.
+He usually arms himself with a flail, not the typical type used in warfare but the tradition tool used by peasants for threshing.
+He is a man of the land who can dispatch Germany’s enemies as efficiently as he mows grain.

 One of the most significant problems facing the German command throughout the War was that its troops were constantly being siphoned off to help with problems developing on the Austro-Hungarian fronts.
 With the collapse of Conrad’s offensive into Russia in 1914, the Germans had to open a new front in Poland to prevent the Russians from seizing Silesia.
 After two failed attempts to knock out Serbia, Germany took control of this front and victory was finally achieved with the aid of Bulgarian and German troops in October 1915.
 German troops also had to reinforce the Austro-Hungarian army when the Russians unexpectedly broke through thei defenses in 1916 during the Brusilov Offensive.
 When Romania declared war on Austria-Hungary and seized Transylvania, German troops were rushed in to counterattack and destroy this new opponent.
 Many of these same German soldiers found themselves aiding the Austro-Hungarian offensive at Caporetto in 1917 to put an end to the threat from Italy.
 While the loss of these men curtailed German operations elsewhere, there limited presence on all these fronts proved decisive.